General Synthetic-Powered Inference: Introduction

 \section{Introduction}

-Statistical inference lies at the core of data-driven decision-making, enabling researchers and practitioners to draw conclusions while rigorously controlling error rates.
+Statistical inference lies at the core of data-driven decision-making, enabling researchers and practitioners to draw conclusions while rigorously controlling error rates or risks.
 The importance of such control cannot be overstated: uncontrolled errors can lead to misleading conclusions and costly mistakes.
 For example, in computational biology, researchers increasingly rely on AlphaFold's protein structure predictions, where substantial local errors can mislead downstream applications such as drug discovery or protein design.
 A/B testing can be used to assess whether a new large language model (LLM) outperforms the current one---yet falsely concluding that the new model is better can lead to revenue loss or customer dissatisfaction.

-A fundamental limitation of statistical inference arises when data are scarce, leading to reduced statistical power and high variability in error rates.
-Yet limited data is almost unavoidable in domains where data acquisition is costly, difficult, or time-consuming.
+A fundamental limitation of statistical inference arises when data are scarce, leading to reduced utility (e.g., statistical power) and high variability in error rates.
+Yet limited data are almost unavoidable in domains where data acquisition is costly, difficult, or time-consuming.
 For example, in protein structure prediction, experimental validation is expensive and labor-intensive, resulting in relatively few labeled structures.
 Similarly, comparing LLMs on complex mathematical reasoning tasks requires curating high-quality problems with verified solutions: a process that is challenging and resource-intensive.

-At the same time, the availability of high-quality synthetic data presents new opportunities to mitigate data scarcity and enhance statistical efficiency.
+At the same time, the availability of high-quality synthetic data presents new opportunities to mitigate data scarcity and enhance statistical utility.
 For example, such data can be generated by LLMs or diffusion models, or retrieved from related auxiliary databases.
 However, it is challenging to construct procedures that leverage synthetic data with provable theoretical error rate control; because synthetic data may not reflect the real-world distribution.

-Naively pooling synthetic and real data in standard statistical inference methods can potentially result in poor performance that depends on the (unknown) quality of the synthetic data.
+To make this concrete, consider a practitioner with limited real data, abundant synthetic data, and an error-controlling algorithm, e.g., A/B testing procedure, conformal prediction, etc. How can one perform statistical inference in this setting, with the goal of obtaining informative inference while controlling the error rate?